lucafrance/luca-decimal/README.md

     - ...
 ```

-To add a new project, e.g. finding a birthday present dor John, you add a folder with the number prefix.
+To add a new project, e.g. finding a birthday present for Johnny, you add a folder with the number prefix.
 ```
 - 1 Projects
     - 100 Learn COBOL
     - 101 Taxes 2022
     - 102 Roof repair
-    - 103 Birthday present for John
+    - 103 Birthday present for Johnny
 - 2 Areas
     - ...
 - 3 Resources